Upgrading MCS in a Clustered Environment

-- Under ../mcs/WEB-INF/data/servermgt/settings, in the file ServerMgt.properties modify the values for the following to the value of your highest numbered XML file under ../mcs/WEB-INF/data/servermgt/servers (the value for the last secondary server in the cluster):
+- Under ../mcs/WEB-INF/data/servermgt/settings, in the file ServerMgt.properties modify the values for lastidserver and lastidcluster to the value of your highest numbered XML file under ../mcs/WEB-INF/data/servermgt/servers, which is the value for the last secondary server in the cluster.

-The ID for the local machine can be found in the file nnnnn.xml, in which the name attribute matches the name of the server, under ../mcs/WEB-INF/data/servermgt/server.
+You can find the ID for the local machine in the ../mcs/WEB-INF/data/servermgt/server/nnnnn.xml file in which the name attribute matches the name of the server.

 - Restart the application server on the primary server, and make sure that MCS is running.

-- After you are sure that MCS is running on the primary server, restart the application servers on all secondary servers, one at a time.
+- After you're sure that MCS is running on the primary server, restart the application servers on all secondary servers, one at a time.